This post originally appeared on the blog Jewel’s School Gems.

 - If you have group roles/jobs, make sure to display them.
 You can put the labels on a pull-down shade with Velcro.
 This allows you to easily change the jobs and you can pull up the shade when not in use.

-- Brag tags can be laminated, hole punched and made into necklaces.
+- Reward tags can be laminated, hole punched and made into necklaces.
 Many teachers have students hang their necklaces in a designated spot in the classroom and wear them for schoolwide events.

 - Some teachers like to leave them unlaminated and write the date and comments on the back.

-- Brag tags can be used for academic achievement, good behavior and/or improvement in any area.
+- Reward tags can be used for academic achievement, good behavior and/or improvement in any area.

-Classroom coupons are a super powerful tool to add to your classroom management arsenal.
-Similar to brag tags, they can be used to recognize individual student achievement and behavior.
+Classroom Coupons Classroom coupons are a super powerful tool to add to your classroom management arsenal.
+Similar to reward tags, they can be used to recognize individual student achievement and behavior.
 They are also virtually cost free (excluding ink and laminating) and flexible.
-The main difference between brag tags and coupons is the tangible reward connected to coupons.
+The main difference between reward tags and coupons is the tangible reward connected to coupons.

 - Some teachers think of reward coupons as “bribery”.
 I prefer to look at it as incentive.
 As much as we would like students to be internally motivated, not all of them are.
 We are encouraging, motivating and enticing them to do their best by offering an incentive for when a certain skill or is demonstrated.
 As adults, we are offered various incentives at work all the time in the form of salary, bonuses, privileges and awards.